 The Device menu contains a number of audio control panels.
-The drop down menu under Sound Mode has different presets for Gaming, Movie, Music etc. Click the output icon at the bottom left of the screen to select Headphones or Speakers.
+The drop down menu under Sound Mode has different presets for Gaming, Movie, Music etc. Click the output icon at the bottom left of the screen to select Headphones or Speakers (Line Out or Built-In Speakers).
 It is recommended you click Sign In and create a Creative account.
+Click Edit to add or remove control panels

-Figure 6 - 19 Creative App Device
+Figure 6 - 21 Creative App Device